decentraland/adr/docs/ADR-73-ab-testing.md

 ## Context and Problem Statement

-Given the number of new features we need a way to measure the impact that each one has on the use of our products and A/B testing is the way we use to decide between two or more versions of a new feature and/or compared with the current one.
+Given the number of new features we have, we need a way to measure the impact that each one has on the use of our products.
+A/B testing is what we use to decide between two or more versions of a new feature and/or to compare it with the current one.
 This ADR describes how we measure A/B testings in our products.

 ## Main objectives